Convergence of a Packet Routing Model to Flows Over Time: Packet routing model with deterministic queuing.

-In each time step every leaving packet is moved from its current arc to its subsequent arc according its path.
-During this process the ordering of the packets is preserved.
-Whenever packets from multiple arcs enter into the same arc they are merged similar to the zipper method in real traffic.
+\paragraph{Node transition.} At each time step every leaving packet is moved from its current arc to its subsequent arc according to its path.
+During this process, the ordering of the packets is preserved.
+Whenever packets from multiple arcs enter into the same arc they are merged in a zipper-style way similar to real traffic.
 This means that packets are merged separately on each arc proportional to the number of packets sharing the same previous arc; see \Cref{fig:node_transition} for an example.
 The precise procedure can be found in \Cref{alg:node_transition} and is explained in the following.

 The algorithm considers a node $v$ at a fixed time step $t$ and describes how packets traverse this node.
 The basic idea is to consider each outgoing arc $e$ individually.
 All incoming arcs $e'$ that contain at least one leaving packet that wants to continue its journey on arc $e$ are collected in the set $A$.
 Here, packets that enter the network at node $v$ at the current time step are treated as if they would be leaving packets of an additional arc.
 The packets should merge as smoothly as possible.
-Hence, in order to obtain a good ordering of packets entering $e$, we define a priority counter for all incoming arcs $e'$ that operates proportionally to the number of packets $y_{e'}$ transiting from $e'$ to $e$ in the current time step.
+Hence, in order to obtain a good ordering of packets entering $e$, we define a priority counter for all incoming arcs $e'$ that operates proportionally to the number of packets $y_{e'}$ transiting from $e'$ to $e$ at the current time step.
 Initially, these counters are set to $\frac{1}{y_{e'}}$ and the incoming arc with the lowest counter (highest priority) can send the next packet.
 Afterwards, the lowest counter is increased by $\frac{1}{y_{e'}}$ and if $e'$ does not contain any further leaving packets it is removed from $A$.
 A visualization of the priority counter for the merging process of the top outgoing arc in the example of \Cref{fig:node_transition} is given in \Cref{fig:priority_counter}.
 Note that in the end all leaving packets are transferred onto their next arc and that this merging procedure is mainly important for the ordering on the outgoing arcs.